braydentang1/US-to-CAD-Exchange-Rate-Forecasting/README.md

 Note that the Makefile "all" command triggers a command to upload to shinyapps.io through rsconnect.
 If you wish to do this, make sure to [configure your R](https://shiny.rstudio.com/articles/shinyapps.html) so that uploading is possible.

-Window users: you may need to replace:
+Windows users: you may need to replace:

 ```"/$(pwd):/excaus"``` with ```${pwd}://excaus```